-The long and winding road up Mount Villavicencio, famous in Argentina for being a source of bottled spring water, culminates in some spectacular views from the top.
+The long and winding road up Mount Villavicencio, famous in Argentina for being a source of bottled spring water of the same name, culminates in some spectacular views from the top.

-Mendoza offers so much variety that it’s an ideal destination for young and old travelers; couples or families; adventure seekers or those just wanting a relaxing time drinking wine and wandering around.
+Mendoza offers so much variety that it’s an ideal destination for young and old travelers, couples or families, adventure seekers or those just wanting a relaxing time drinking wine and wandering around.

 You’ll need at least three or four days to see the basics, and could spend much longer time here without running out of things to do.

 Mendoza has a dry climate and is sunny for more than 300 days a year, which means it is pleasant city to visit at anytime of year.